alisnwu/cifkit/README.md

 - [ ] copy files based on tags, sgroup, sgname, supercell size, elements, structure, formula
 - [ ] preprocess format and move files based on error
 - [ ] generate histograms based on tags, sgroup, sgname, supercell size, elements, structure, formula
-- [ ] get all possible bonds in all .cif files
 - [ ] get all possible unique properties in all .cif files
 - [ ] get all unique elements in all .cif files
 - [ ] get the minimum distance from each .cif file